Cherreads

 I hesitated, before continuing, "Will I… be able to return home after I finish my mission?"

 There was silence for a moment before she spoke up. "…Yes, it is possible.
-Some heroes have found ways to return to their home using the remains from the Lumenari they managed to defeat.
+There are records of heroes that have found ways to return to their home using the remains from Lumenari.
 Others have remained here, serving our kingdom and improving our livelihood."
 She then paused before continuing.
-"I will not prevent you from returning to your homeland once you complete your mission, but if you choose to stay here, know that you are more than welcome to reside in our kingdom."

 "Alright… thanks for answering…"

 So I had to defeat a god-like being in order to return home?
+Not a demon lord?
 That sounded like a huge pain!
 Though I also felt conflicted.
 Did I truly want to return home?
 I lived a decent life there and had a loving family.
-The only regret I had was vanishing without being able to tell them I wasn't kidnapped or dead in a random ditch somewhere.

 "If you have no further questions," Queen Elisabeth then continued, "Mernel and Kina will accompany you to the testing chamber.
 I will meet you later in the evening for a private chat."